pascalweiss/brave-tracer-with-spring/README.md

 # Service-with-tracing

-This is a SpringBoot service that demonstrates how to send traces in zipkin to a grafana backend.
+This is a Spring Boot service that demonstrates how to send traces in zipkin to a grafana backend.
 It comprises two services, `ping` and `pong`, where `ping` sends a request to `pong`.
 This is then traced in grafana tempo.
 The traces are submitted in zipkin format.